Monday, July 8, 2013 at 6:38 AM

 But if the All England Club Lawn Tennis and Croquet Club really wants to honor Andy for making Britain truly proud, it should officially rename Henman Hill, Murray Hill – for the Brit who actually, finally won!

 It’s only a matter of time before the English attempt to co-opt this Scotsman’s national pride by offering him a knighthood.
-Indeed, UK Prime Minister David Cameron – who watched this match with Scottish “First Minister’ Alex Salmon from the “royal box” – has already called for a day of national celebration as a first step down this well-trodden path.
+Indeed, UK Prime Minister David Cameron – who watched this match with Scottish “First Minister’ Alex Salmon from the “royal box” – has already called for a day of national celebration.

 But, if Andy wants to make his fellow Scots truly proud, he would make a public show of rejecting it.